-- \ In cases where the term of the confiscation expires on the weekend or on a holiday the personal Electronic Device will be returned on the next school day. - \The Personal Electronic Device will be returned to the offending student at the end of the period of confiscation.
+- o In cases where the term of the confiscation expires on the weekend or on a holiday the personal Electronic Device will be returned on the next school day. - The Personal Electronic Device will be returned to a parent or guardian of the offending student at the end of the period of confiscation.